bbjimmy/bookmarker/README.md

 by
 FAT ELK Software

 Bookmarker is a simple program to make and store bookmarks ( system wide links to web sites ) for the  Haiku Operating System.

 To Build:
 yab-IDE must be installed in a PM version of Haiku.

-Open a Terminal and change to the directory you unzipped Bookmarker to and type "Build"

-To install:  Open a Terminal and change to the directory you unzipped Bookmarker to and type "install"
+Open a Terminal and change to the directory you unzipped Bookmarker to and type:

+Build
+Then type:
+install

 	Example:
 		cd /boot/home/Desktop/bookmarker
+		Build
 		install

 This will link WebPositive's Bookmarks folder to the Deskbar menu and add several Haiku bookmarks and the bookmarker program.

 Simply delete Bookmarker from the folder to un-install the software.